elizabethJeudy/scrimba/README.md

 #### Challenges:

-##### 1. My first challenge was figuring out how to increment both home and guest scoreboards.
+##### My challenge with this project was figuring out how to increment both home and guest scoreboards.
 At first, my code looked like this:

 ```js
 <div class="increments">